How Do I Know If I Have A Qui Tam Whistleblower Case?

 Is your information based on something you saw or heard firsthand?

-For example, there may be extensive discussion on web sites on how a pharmaceutical company is marketing one of its drugs, which is against the law.
+For example, there may be extensive discussion on web sites on how a pharmaceutical company is marketing one of its drugs off-label, which is arguing against the law.
 You cannot file a qui tam suit based on the information that is freely available on those web sites.
 If, however, you have specific first-hand knowledge of this off-label marketing, you might have a case.

 Do you have any documents to back up your report?